JESUS

 in French.
 He completed his Th.L. while teaching in the

-government Lycée Montesquieu in Bordeaux, France,
+government Lycée Montesquieu in Bordeaux, France, in 1969-70.

 Afterwards he did graduate B.D. studies, with a special